I love fantasies.

 But no pencils.

-I could go shop and by some.
+I could go shopping and buy some.
 It is Sunday but the mall is open.

 She wondered.
 Maybe this was another way of getting away.
 What if she went over there and got distracted?